Adding extra tests to planting rules

 The monoculture sequencer exists solely to allow the addition of extra tests and actions to the standalone crop management component.
 Using it is trivial:

 1. Create a new continuous wheat simulation.
 Ensure the ‘Must Sow’ parameter is set (to ‘yes’) in the crop management component.

 2. Add the variables ‘year’ and ‘day’ to an empty outputfile

 3. Duplicate the simulation and rename the second as ‘Continuous Wheat delay sow’.
 Open the manager folder.

 4. Add a Monoculture Sequencer from the management toolbox, and move up so that it is the first item in the manager folder.

-5. Add a 'Wait for dry surface' from the management toolbox, set its threshold parameter to 35mm.
-This component simply calculates a variable 'IsDry' - whether the soil surface is less than 35mm - that the sequencer will use.
+5. Add a ‘Wait for dry surface’ from the management toolbox, set check that the threshold parameter is 35mm.
+This component simply calculates a variable ‘IsDry’ – whether the soil surface is less than 35mm – that the sequencer will use.

 The background to the sequencing component is that it will ask the crop management component each day whether it can plant the crop.
 If so, then it gets the ‘Test 1’ value from the system (‘IsDry’).
 If that value is non-zero, it will then plant the crop.
 If there are any actions listed (ie events sent to the system) they will be sent out as well.

 7. Run both simulations and graph the sowing dates from both simulations on a bar chart called Sowday (X is year, Y is day).

 8. Is there a delayed planting in the second simulation?
 If you turn off the ‘Must sow’ flag on both simulations, do they plant in every year?